natel-c/lpjg-forestC-emulator/README.md

 # Citation

-If you use this code in your research, please cite the authors and reference this GitHub repository.
+If you use any of this code in your experiments, please make sure to cite the following code:

 # License